Version: 2022.3

 (D) The package version displays the version of the package that’s installed.
 If the package is not yet installed, the version that appears is the recommended version.
 Special icons often appear beside the version number indicating its state:

-For Asset Store packages, the version that appears is either the version you already downloaded or the version that is available for download from the Asset Store.
+For packages from the Asset Store, the version that appears is either the version you already downloaded or the version that is available for download from the Asset Store.

-(E) These icons display the status of the package or Asset Store package:
+(E) These icons display the status of the package:

 Icon: Description